asteroid-team/torch-audiomentations/README.md

 for avoiding digital clipping in audio that is too loud, while leaving other audio untouched.

+## PitchShift

+_To be added in v0.9.0_

+Pitch-shift sounds up or down without changing the tempo.

 ## PolarityInversion

 _Added in v0.1.0_